Congressional notification

 - Internal Guidance

-- Agencies must provide contracting officers with information on the appropriate Congressional committees through internal regulations, as this information may not be readily available.
+- Agencies must provide contracting officers with committee information via internal regulations.

 Responsibilities

-- Contracting Officers: Ensure compliance with notification requirements and confirm that the 30-day waiting period has elapsed before award.
+- Contracting Officers: Ensure required notifications are made and observe the 30-day waiting period before award.

 - Contractors: Be aware of potential delays in contract award due to Congressional notification requirements.

-- Agencies: Issue internal guidance on committee contacts and ensure timely notifications are made.
+- Agencies: Provide internal guidance on committee contacts and ensure compliance with notification and waiting period requirements.

 Practical Implications